Benin – Employer of Record

 Fixed term contracts must be in writing.
 Indefinite contracts can be oral, but it is best practice to put an employment contract in place in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Benin should always state the salary and any compensation amounts in West African CFA francs rather than a foreign currency.

 This information is provided as general accepted information and is not intended as advisory services.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Benin to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Benin to engage a small team is time-consuming, expensive and complex.
 Benin’s labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Benin.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Benin PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Benin PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Benin, please contact us.